Jagapathi-Vallapuri/Music-Player/backend/README.md

-# Pulse — Backend
+# Music-Player — Backend

-This folder contains the backend REST API for the Pulse application (Express + MongoDB + Redis).
-This README is a concise developer guide to get the backend running locally, explains the 2FA session flow, and includes operational and security notes.
+This folder contains the backend REST API for the Music-Player application (Express + MongoDB + Redis).
+This README is a concise developer guide to get the backend running locally, explains the 2FA session flow, and documents the Jamendo integration and audio streaming proxy.

 ## Quick start